 Air transport is an essential connector of the modern world, bringing together people and business.
-Over 3.3 billion passengers a year, a third of world trade by value and half of all international tourists travel by air.
-We support around 60 million jobs and 3.5% of global GDP.
+Over four billion passengers a year, over a third of world trade by value and more than half of all international tourists travel by air.
+We support 65.5 million jobs and 3.6% of global GDP.
 But we also produce around 2% of the world’s human-induced CO2 emissions.

 As air traffic grows, particularly to power the emerging economies of the world, how do we balance that growth with the obligation all sectors face to control their climate impacts?

 In 2008, the aviation industry presented the world’s first global transport sector climate action framework.
 We have been working to achieve these objectives in the intervening years and this publication will look at the ways we have been doing so.
 The framework is based on a set of three global goals, underpinned by four pillars of climate action.

 THE THREE GLOBAL SHORT-, MEDIUM- AND LONG-TERM GOALS:

 THE FOUR PILLARS OF CLIMATE ACTION ARE:

 Technology innovation.
 Each new generation of aircraft is roughly 15% to 20% more fuel efficient than the previous generation, and over the next decade airlines will invest $1.3 trillion in new planes.
 Sustainable alternative aviation fuels, already being used on a small scale in commercial flight, will have the potential to cut emissions by up to 80% compared to traditional jet fuel.

 Operational improvements.
 We’re making the current fleet lighter and more efficient and using new air traffic control techniques to save emissions.
 For example, landing using a continuous descent into an airport saves at least 150 kg of CO2 per flight.
 Adding wingtip devices to an aircraft can reduce fuel use by 4%